WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 timestamp of the package, rather than the true current time.

 We should explore if this has security implications.

+### Service Worker integration {#service-worker-integration}

+When a web page inside a package registers a Service Worker, that Service Worker's `install` event should receive a reference to the full package, with a way to copy the package's contents into a `Cache` object.
+({{ServiceWorkers}})

 # Non-goals